trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

 Now the account has staked enough tez to earn the right to make attestations, including attestations that data is available on the DAL.
 However, it does not receive these rights until the baking daemon is running and a certain amount of time has passed.

-To run a baking daemon with this account, continue to [Step 5: Run an Octez baking daemon](./run-baker).
+To run a baking daemon with this account, continue to [Step 4: Run an Octez DAL node](./run-dal-node).